anasnadkar45/cal.com/CONTRIBUTING.md

 We highly value new feature ideas, but to maintain consistency in the product direction, they must go through a review and approval process.

-### 🚫 Don’t Just Drop a Link
+### 🚫 Don't Just Drop a Link

 Avoid posting third-party links (e.g., Slack threads or Linear tickets) without context.
-A GitHub issue or PR should stand on its own—reviewers shouldn’t have to chase information across multiple tools to understand the context.
+A GitHub issue or PR should stand on its own—reviewers shouldn't have to chase information across multiple tools to understand the context.

 ### 👀 Think Like a Reviewer

-Put yourself in the reviewer’s shoes.
+Put yourself in the reviewer's shoes.
 What would you want to know if reading this for the first time?
 Are there key decisions, goals, or constraints that need clarification?
-Does the PR assume knowledge that isn’t obvious?
+Does the PR assume knowledge that isn't obvious?
 Are there related issues or previous PRs that should be linked?

 ### 🧵 Bring in Context from Private Channels

 If the task originated from a private conversation (e.g., Slack), take a moment to extract the relevant details and include them in the GitHub issue or PR.
 Avoid sharing sensitive information, but make sure important reasoning is captured.

 > Example:
-> “A user requested feature X to solve problem Y. I considered approaches A, B, and C, but chose C for the following reasons…”
+> "A user requested feature X to solve problem Y. I considered approaches A, B, and C, but chose C for the following reasons…"

 ### 📚 Treat It Like Documentation